jhg/trophy-bot/README.md

 Or, [buy a coffee for Antikore](https://ko-fi.com/antikore), the creator of this bot.

-## About fork jhg/trophy-bot
+## About change of maintainer to jhg

-It'll continue development of new features and improvements, and maintenance for fix bugs.
+It'll continue development of new features and improvements, and maintenance for fix bugs, without major changes for users.
+The original developer needs to focus on other projects, and that's why this maintenance change is happening.
+Nothing to worry about.

 * What about the [terms of service](./TERMS.md)?
   * It'll continue to be same as the original bot for [Jesus' hosted version](https://github.com/jhg).